Cairns Tour – Night Walk in the Cairns Botanic Gardens – Photography and Nature Tour

 Let’s Go Buggin is now conducting weekly night walks through the rainforest boardwalk of the Cairns Botanic Gardens.

 “Night Walks are a fantastic opportunity to see some animals we rarely see!”
 Says tour creator Bridgette Gower.
-“From frogs to beetles, spiders and crickets, this tour is a welcome addition for visitors to Cairns as well as something new for locals to experience.”
+“From frogs to cicadas, spiders and crickets, this tour is a welcome addition for visitors to Cairns as well as something new for locals to experience.”

 A chorus of frog croaks, cricket chirps and cicada buzzes welcomes you as the rainforest comes to life at night.